EU Backs Abolishing Summer And Winter Time Changes; 84 Percent Agree

 Details about the pending legislation aren't yet public, meaning it's not yet certain how countries might be allowed to choose their own time settings, or if they would be compelled to remain on a unified clock across the EU's three time zones.

-"A handful of non-bloc countries in Europe already don't switch between summer and winter time, including Russia, Belarus and Iceland," as NPR's Soraya Sarhaddi Nelson reports from Berlin.
+"A handful of nonbloc countries in Europe already don't switch between summer and winter time, including Russia, Belarus and Iceland," as NPR's Soraya Sarhaddi Nelson reports from Berlin.

 The EU's member nations once had a melange of times, due to differing clock policies.
 But in a synchronization process that took years to complete, all of them have been changing their clocks every March and October since 1996.